Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 But, like, I'm saying, like, even walking around at the MTV Music Awards, that's got to feel weird because you're not really filming a movie.

-you know, people aren't relating to me and I'm not in character because I'm, you know, not doing that.
+you know, people aren't relating to me and I'm not in character because I'm, it's you know not doing that, um,

-to that image and what they see, you know, and all the pinhead jokes come out, you know, the pincushion jokes.
+to that image and what they see, you know, and all the pinhead jokes come out, you know, the pincushion jokes, let's go, let's hear the dartboard jokes, and you know, all of that.
+Um,

-Oh, as a goth of, you know, 40 years or so, I know.
+yeah, and and being in sunlight isn't great with the makeup, yeah.
+Well, as a as a goth of you know, 40 years or so, I know.

 Oh, I know.

-uh the foam latex is full of little air bubbles.
+the foam latex is full of little air bubbles.
+Oh.

 And they heat up